 New Brain Surgery Technique Compared to Having “Lights Turned On” Successfully Used at Canadian Hospital

 Apart from clinical trials, the first of this type of surgery in Canada was successfully carried out at The Ottawa Hospital in September.
-It was performed by neurosurgeon Dr. John Sinclair while the patient was awake but anesthetized.
+It was performed by the neurosurgeon Dr. John Sinclair while the patient was awake but anesthetized.

 The patient was given a drink containing aminolevulinic acid (5-ALA) some hours prior to the start of the procedure.
 This drug builds up in the cancerous cells making them more visible.

 The cells become fluorescent orange and pink under blue light.
 This makes a surgeon’s job of distinguishing the tumors from neighboring tissue easier using an operating microscope.
-It improves the ability to remove more of the malignant cells with confidence.
+It improves the ability to remove more malignant cells with confidence.

 “It’s like being in a room with the lights dimmed and having the lights turned on,” said Sinclair, who is the pioneer of the brain surgery technique in Canada.
 “That’s literally what it looks like.”

 Current brain surgery methods involve working with a preoperative MRI scan and an operating microscope with standard white light for identification of the tumor.
-The traditional approach often results in problem with visualization at some point as tumor blends with healthy brain tissue.
+The traditional approach often results in a problem with visualization at some point as tumor blends with healthy brain tissue.
 The MRI scan becomes less reliable for detecting cancer cells, making surgeons rely more on their eyes and operating microscope.

 Sinclair performs nearly all his brain cancer surgeries with patients awake.
 Anesthesiologists at The Ottawa Hospital have perfected a technique that makes longer surgeries while having patients awake possible.
-This enables surgeons to interact with patients while stimulating area around a tumor.
+This enables surgeons to interact with patients while stimulating the area around a tumor.